Saturday, April 27, 2024

 All around us, people enjoyed the nice weather: sunglasses, thermoses, folding chairs, blankets, and cushions.
 The island was litter-free and void of vandalism.
 Lovely.

-Returning to Old Town, exited the Metro and revisited Paris Street.
-Lewis was curious to witness the “retail vibe” on a weekend.
-In the USA, that’s the busiest time.
+Returning to Old Town, we exited the Metro and revisited Paris Street.
+Lewis was curious to witness its “retail vibe” on a weekend.

 Standing tall and proud with a crenelated roof of stepped gables, we admired the Old New Synagogue.
 Opened in 1270, it is the oldest active synagogue in Europe!
 Understandably, it is a National Cultural Monument.